massimopizzol/moutreach/_posts/2017-07-26-I-have-been-to-Iceland.markdown

 ![GroupA]({{ site.url }}/assets/Iceland2.JPG)
 <center><i><font size="2"> The 'Group A' working on the energy futures of Iceland.
 (Photo credits: Karl Benediktsson)</font></i></center>

-&nbsp;

-- Met a bunch of nice people with various background and had a **lot of good talks and good beers**! (though expensive, the beers).
+- I met a bunch of nice people with various background and had a **lot of good talks and good beers**! (though expensive, the beers).
 So I would say my networking expectations were 100% met.

 **Great times!**